Three interrelated elements are important to consider when clarifying what should be assessed

 UCD Level Descriptors

-The UCD Level Descriptors provide a useful reference when planning an assessment strategy for a full programme and designing assessments appropriate for different levels.
-They help students to understand what is expected of them.
+The UCD Level Descriptors covering UCD levels 0-5, provide a useful over-arching rubric when planning an assessment strategy for a full programme and designing assessments appropriate for different levels.
+The descriptors help students to understand what is expected of them.

 The solo taxonomy is specifically designed for learning outcomes based curricula.